rboneh/The-Blog/README.md

 Only one blogs subject is working.

 ToDo
-1. Fix the make table functions.
-2. fix the table to have the right link to blog file and to request it from server
-3. Add server route to get-blog
-4. Finish blog reading will send you back to the blog table.
+1. Add delet-blog function and action
+2. add return from blog reading page
+3. Cleanup